-This gluten free red velvet cake is so incredibly soft and full of that classic red velvet flavor.
+This gluten free red velvet cake from scratch is so incredibly soft, moist, and full of that classic red velvet flavor.
 And of course, we're topping it off with a classic cream cheese frosting.
 This cake is perfect for Valentine's Day, but we make it year-round!

 When I brought you my red velvet chocolate chip cookies, I promised that I had a gluten free red velvet cake in the works.
 Well, today is the day!
 I am beyond excited to share this one with you and I just know you are going to love it, especially if you're a fan of my gluten free red velvet cupcakes.

 My mother-in-law recently sent me some of her vintage Wilton cake pans.
-Among them was a set of heart shaped pans that I instantly fell in love with and couldn't wait to use.
+Among them was a set of heart shaped pans that I love.
 I opted for the largest in the set, which is a 9" cake pan.
 This heart shaped red velvet cake is obviously perfect for Valentine's Day!

 While I couldn't track down the exact pans she sent me, this looks like a pretty comparable option.
 If you don't want to make a heart shaped cake, you can also bake this cake in a 9" round cake pan.

 When it came to decorating this cake, I had a ton of fun using three different colors and tips.
 If you consider yourself to be a novice when it comes to cake decorating, then this particular style is perfect!
 Sometimes it's fun to switch it up and make a single layer cake.

 What Does Red Velvet Taste Like?

 This gluten free red velvet cake contains that perfect hint of cocoa flavor.
-Unlike the cookies, I did also incorporate buttermilk and vinegar, which tend to be staples in classic red velvet.
+We're incorporating buttermilk and vinegar, which tend to be staples in classic red velvet.
 So, there's some beautiful vanilla flavor.
 There's some chocolate.
 And there's some tanginess.
 And red velvet fans will know, cream cheese frosting is the BEST way to top it all off.